syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Date-Selection-And-Restriction.md

 {% endhighlight %}
 {% endtabs %}

-N> When `MinDisplayMode` property value is **Year** and `MinDate` value is **15/01/2021**, selecting the month of minimum date will set the starting date value from the minimum date, i.e., from *January 15, 2021*.
+N> When `MinDisplayMode` property value is set to **Year** and `MinDate` value is set to **15/01/2021**, selecting the month of the minimum date will set the starting date value from the minimum date, i.e., from *January 15, 2021*.

 N> The `MinDate` property value should not be greater than the `MaxDate` property value.

 ![Restrict Date Selection with Specific Range in WinUI CalendarDatePicker](Getting-Started_images/winui-calendar-datepicker-restrict-date-selection.png)

-N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/Restriction)
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/Restriction).

 ## Block dates using BlackoutDates

-You can block particular dates from the date selection, by adding respective dates in the [`BlackoutDates`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_BlackoutDates) collection property.
+You can block particular dates from the date selection by adding respective dates in the [`BlackoutDates`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_BlackoutDates) collection property.
 The default value of `BlackoutDates` property is **null**.

 {% tabs %}
 {% highlight c# %}